How to travel cheap and handle problems

 Airbnb disperses payment to the owner after the first 24 hours of your stay, in case something is wrong.

-In our case, Theo let the owner know there was something wrong.
+In our Bangkok example, Theo let the owner know there was something wrong.
 He offered to refund the cleaning fee, and we accepted the offer.

 Related: Continuous Airbnb living as budget slow travelers